MarcusWolschon/osmeditor4android/documentation/docs/help/ru/Introduction.md

 This check works be first determining the matching preset and then checking if **Key** is a "recommended" key for this object according to the preset, **Check optional** will expand the check to tags that are "optional* on the object.
 Note: currently linked presets are not checked.

-## Filters
+## Фильтры

 ### Tag based filter

 The filter can be enabled from the main menu, it can then be changed by tapping the filter icon.
-More documentation can be found here [Tag filter](../en/Tag%20filter.md).
+More documentation can be found here [Tag filter](Tag%20filter.md).

 ### Preset based filter

 An alternative to the above, objects are filtered either on individual presets or on preset groups.
 Tapping on the filter icon will display a preset selection dialog similar to that used elsewhere in Vespucci.
 Individual presets can be selected by a normal click, preset groups by a long click (normal click enters the group).
-More documentation can be found here [Preset filter](../en/Preset%20filter.md).
+More documentation can be found here [Preset filter](Preset%20filter.md).

 ## Настройка Vespucci